ui/stamps-api-docs/source/customer_api.rst

 Parameter     Required    Description
 ============= =========== =========================
-identifier    Yes         A string indicating customer's email, Member ID, mobile number or primary key ID new_mumber    Yes         A new mobile number otp           Yes         A string for authentication
+identifier    Yes         A string indicating customer's email, Member ID, mobile number or primary key ID new_number    Yes         A new mobile number otp           Yes         A string for authentication
 ============= =========== =========================